Applying mindfulness and living systems principles to Boulder governance.

-It’s essential that we recognize the existential threat that climate change the biodiversity crisis are presenting to us; as temperatures warm up and more species go extinct.
-While shifting our transpotation systems and moving towards a more efficient and renewable infrastructure are all incredibly important, I think the most important thing we can do in Boulder is support ecological regeneration at all levels.
+It’s essential that we recognize the existential threat that climate change and the biodiversity crisis are presenting to us; as temperatures warm up and more species go extinct.
+While shifting our transportation systems and moving towards a more efficient and renewable infrastructure are all incredibly important, I think the most important thing we can do in Boulder is support ecological regeneration at all levels.
 This means creating incentive structures that motivate more people to plant gardens and increase biodiversity in their own backyards.
-This means ensuring that our wildlife are protected, particularly predators that play a key role in the ecosystem.
-And this means playing a more active role in ecological restoration in our open spaces, bringing new levels of innovation to reforestation projects by bringing in local experts and creating more jobs for people to help tend to our ecology.
+This means ensuring that our wildlife is protected, particularly predators that play a key role in the ecosystem.
+This means playing a more active role in ecological restoration in our open spaces, bringing new levels of innovation to reforestation projects by bringing in local experts, and creating more jobs for people to help tend to our ecology.

 My Priorities from Day One

-In supporting staff, I would be connecting more directly into our cities climate initiatives team as well as our communication and engagement team, and I would learn about what’s happening, nd see if I can lend any of my expertise as well as my network and connections to help them to work more effectively.
+In supporting staff, I would be connecting more directly with our city climate initiatives team as well as our communication and engagement team, and I would learn about what’s happening, and see if I can lend any of my expertise as well as my network and connections to help them to work more effectively.
 I would also do a deeper dive into exploring our technology systems we are using throughout the city and explore what things I might be able to set in motion to help us use technology to govern more effectively.